-If your health has improved since you last filed a certification of impairment, you must inform us.
+If your health has improved since you last filed a document certifying the impairment, you must inform us.

-The impairment amount must be reduced if a person received, with regard to you, the supplement for handicapped children included in the child assistance payment from Retraite Québec.
+The impairment amount must be reduced if a person received, with regard to you, the supplement for handicapped children (included in the family allowance from Retraite Québec).
 To determine the amount to which you are entitled, use the work chart below.

-You cannot claim the impairment amount on line 376 if the remuneration paid to a full-time attendant is used to calculate a tax credit for medical expenses in your or another person's income tax return, unless the amount claimed as remuneration paid to the attendant is $10,000 or less (see “Remuneration paid to an attendant” in the instructions for line 381).
+You cannot claim the impairment amount on line 376 if the remuneration paid to a full - time attendant is used to calculate a tax credit for medical expenses in your or someone else's income tax return, unless the amount claimed as remuneration paid to the attendant is $10,000 or less (see “Remuneration paid to an attendant” in the instructions for line 381).

-Similarly, you cannot claim the impairment amount on line 376 if the fees paid for your full-time residence in a nursing home have already been used to calculate a tax credit for medical expenses in your or another person's income tax return, unless:
+Similarly, you cannot claim the impairment amount on line 376 if the fees paid for your full-time residence in a nursing home have already been used to calculate a tax credit for medical expenses in your or someone else's income tax return, unless: